School library book bans are seen as targeting LGBTQ content

 “We’re seeing these challenges arise in almost every state of the union,” said Deborah Caldwell-Stone, director of the American Library Association’s Office for Intellectual Freedom.
 “It’s a national phenomenon.”

-Longstanding disagreements about content in school libraries often focus this year on books with LGBTQ themes as policymakers nationwide also consider limiting or banning gender-affirming care and drag shows, allowing the deadnaming of transgender students or adults in the workplace, and other measures targeting LGBTQ people.
+Longstanding disagreements about content in school libraries often focus this year on books with LGBTQ themes as policymakers nationwide also consider limiting or banning gender-affirming care and drag shows, allowing the deadnaming (calling a person by their birth name rather than the name of the person they’re transitioning into) of transgender students or adults in the workplace, and other measures targeting LGBTQ people.

 The trend troubles Kris Maul, a transgender man who is raising a 12-year-old with his lesbian partner in the Des Moines area and wants school library books to reflect all kinds of families and children.
 Maul argued that those seeking to remove books take passages out of context and unfairly focus on books about LGBTQ or racial justice issues.